*Updated 2025

 The alternatives

 Hamilton has long been the most expensive ticket out there, by a wide margin.
 However, instead of spending hundreds of dollars on a single Hamilton ticket, before the coronavirus shut down Broadway, you could have spent only $99 of your hard-earned money on a good seat to Wicked or The Lion King (both classics, easily outdoing Hamilton in the scenery/spectacle department).
-Or, since its 2015 debut, you could have enjoyed the brilliant Matilda or laugh-out-loud searing satire which is Book of Mormons.
-Before the coronavirus pandemic, Broadway was teeming with great musical performances: from Chicago to 42nd Street to Oklahoma or Dear Evan Hansen to Les Miserables, there was no shortage of alternative top-notch theatre seats to inhabit.
+During its run, you could have enjoyed the brilliant Matilda or laugh-out-loud searing satire which is Book of Mormons, among other entertaining yet more affordable shows.
+At that time, Broadway was teeming with great musical performances: from Chicago to 42nd Street to Oklahoma or Dear Evan Hansen to Les Miserables, there was no shortage of alternative top-notch theatre seats to inhabit.

 Not everyone’s a fan